scottpdawson/scottpdawson/posts/musing/allowance.md

 ## Later Adolescence

 As the kids got older they found other ways to make money.
 They taught music lessons, got paid music gigs, and both got great jobs at Ithaca's [Finger Lakes Running Company](https://fingerlakesrunning.com/).
-Elizabeth started a pottery business.
+[Elizabeth started a pottery business](https://erdawson.com/pottery/).
 Add to that gifts of cash for birthdays and money started to add up.
 Allowance phased out at age 18, anyway.
 The four-box model lived on, but in a world with bank and investment accounts, remote check deposit, and credit cards.
-Instead of splitting things up every week, we got into a quarterly cadence using a [Google Doc](https://docs.google.com/document/d/1yP9w5rQF4ptdBOY6937jTYgbHZEnRxGHiqH45lc9i4Y/edit?usp=sharing) (feel free to copy and adapt) to keep things straight.
+Instead of splitting things up every week, we got into a quarterly cadence using a [Google Doc](https://docs.google.com/document/d/1yP9w5rQF4ptdBOY6937jTYgbHZEnRxGHiqH45lc9i4Y/edit?usp=sharing) _(feel free to copy and adapt)_ to keep things straight.

-Every quarter the kids use the doc to manage their income, allocating 25% to retirement, 10% to charity, and keeping 100% of cash gifts.
+At first, I sat with them quarterly and helped them fill it out.
+Now, they fill it out themselves.
+Every quarter they use the doc to manage their income, allocating 25% to retirement, 10% to charity, and keeping 100% of cash gifts.
 Now that they're adults, we think these habits of saving for the future and being charitable will stick.